Seminar organised by local partners

 Programme:

-· Introduction to ‘Aarhus Compass: More Citizen.
+Introduction to ‘Aarhus Compass: More Citizen.
 Less System: Citizens and our surrounding society have developed, and if we are to sustain our public welfare model, we must keep up with this development.
 To help us navigate this process, we’ve created a new framework of understanding for the City of Aarhus.
 We call it ‘the Aarhus Compass’.
 The Aarhus Compass describes the kind of municipality and community we want to be – and are on the way to becoming.
-For more info: aarhuskompassetlight-uk.pdf

-· Cases exploring the value of working with a relationel approach:
+Cases exploring the value of working with a relational approach: